Close Search

 Our Memberships Include The Most Accurate Draw Odds Available, Join Now!

 For over-the-counter Rocky Mountain elk areas, one unit that still offers over-the-counter archery hunts with good trophy quality is Lookout Mountain.
-This unit is a mix of public and private land, but there were some fires that burned in this unit in 2024.
-There are also a few elk spread throughout the southeast units, which are still over-the-counter archery units.
-You can expect super low densities of elk in the Steens, Whitehorse, and Owyhee units.
-The archery season will run August 30 - September 28 for 2025.
+This unit is a mix of public and private land, and there are saw some fires in 2024.
+A few elk can also be found spread throughout Oregon’s southeast units which are still over-the-counter archery units.
+If you can expect super low densities of elk in these areas, but if you hunt in these, the archery season will run from August 29 through September 27.

-The trophy Roosevelt elk hunts don't require as many points to draw as Rocky Mountain elk in Oregon.
-The best Roosevelt elk rifle hunts typically take 9-14 points to draw, with some other rifle hunts taking 2-4 points.
-The Powers unit is the only limited-entry archery Roosevelt elk hunt in the state, and it took 18 points to draw.
+The trophy Roosevelt elk hunts don’t require as many points to draw as Rocky Mountain elk in Oregon.
+The best Roosevelt elk rifle hunts typically take 9 to 14+ points to draw, with some other rifle hunts taking 4 to 5 points.
+The Powers unit is the only limited entry archery Roosevelt elk hunt in the state, and it took 18 points to draw in 2025.

 Oregon has some of the best archery Roosevelt elk hunting in the West.
-All of the Roosevelt units are over-the-counter, except the Powers unit.
+All of the Roosevelt units are over the counter, except the Powers unit.
 The best units for over-the-counter archery hunting are Sixes, Tioga, Chetco, Trask, Siuslaw, and Saddle Mountain.
-The archery season will run August 30 - September 28 for 2025.
+In 2026, the archery season will run from August 29 through September 27.

 Oregon OTC Elk Hunt Opportunities